Which Cities in the Bay Area Have Rent Control, and Why?

 For more details on the San Francisco Residential Rent Stabilization and Arbitration Ordinance, visit the Resources page of our website to download “San Francisco Rent Ordinance FAQs.”

 The San Jose Apartment Rent Ordinance applies to buildings with three or more units built before September 7, 1979.
 It prohibits landlords from increasing rents above five percent each year and includes just cause for eviction protections, including the recovery of three times damages and attorney’s fees for landlords’ willful failure to comply with their obligations.

 Contact a Bay Area Tenant Rights Attorney

 It is important for tenants in rent-controlled units to understand their rights and know what their landlords can and cannot do.
-If your landlord is forcing you to move out of your rent-controlled apartment without just cause and you live in a Bay Area city with a rent ordinance, contact Tenant Law Group for a complimentary case evaluation.
-Tenant Law Group can advise you of your rights, help you remedy the situation, and potentially assist you in seeking a recovery for your losses.
+If your landlord is forcing you to move out of your rent-controlled apartment without just cause and you live in a Bay Area city with a rent ordinance, call Tenant Law Group at (415) 801-8878 for a complimentary case evaluation.
+Tenant Law Group can advise you of your rights as a tenant, help you remedy the situation, and potentially assist you in seeking a recovery for your losses.